 Special committees may be formed at the discretion of the ASUW Senate, and shall operate until dissolved by the ASUW Senate and according to By-Laws approved by the Senate at the time of committee formation, as well as all rules established for standing committees.

+The ASUW Senate Vacancy Committee

+Purpose.
+The Committee shall, year round, fill senate vacancies as they arise, as outlined in Article IV, Section 2, Subsection C of the By-Laws.

+Powers.
+The Senate Vacancy Committee shall convene following the resignation of a Senator if the list of eligible candidates from the preceding Election has been exhausted.
+The ASUW Vice President will be responsible for convening the committee in order conduct interviews in accordance with Article IV, Section 2, Subsection C, in the event that they become necessary.

+Composition.
+The Committee shall be composed of four (4) ASUW Senators, one of which will be appointed as the chair, and one (1) executive ex-officio.
+Appointments to this committee will be made by the ASUW Vice President.
+Senators appointed to this committee may not be members of the Steering Committee.

 The ASUW Census Committee:

 Name.
 The ASUW Census Committee will also be referred to as the “Cowboy Count Committee.”